pduranti/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;***Write:*** Allow to use API PUT, POST and DELETE HTTP methods. <br />
 &nbsp;&nbsp;&nbsp;&nbsp;***Offline Access:*** Allow to make request server side and refresh token. <br />

+###Special notes about offline-access

+Some applications interacts with MELI APIs just while the user is online, but other apps may do so without the need of the user being online.
+In those cases the app needs to request offline-access scope.
+This special permission allows the app to keep an active token even if the user is not logged at MELI in that moment.
+If you request this permission you will get an extra field in the access token (only in server-side flow).
+That field is de refresh-token that allows the app to get a new valid token when the previous one is expired.

 ###Notification Settings